Frequently Asked Questions (FAQs)

 Please note: We can accept screenshots of your online announcement of your results only as a temporary proof of your test results and also need the scan (as PDF file) of your official result sheet as soon as possible.
 As your English language proficiency is taken into consideration at the evaluation process of your application, the final decision about your file by the Selection Committee of the Abbe School of Photonics can only be made after the scan of your official test result has been received.

 The "Common European Framework of Reference" (CEFR) indicates your level of proficiency of your foreign language independent of the language you are learning or the textbook series you are using.
 Modern European textbooks state the level of language proficiency aimed by a remark about the CEFR level.
 The levels "A1" and "A2" indicate beginners, "B1" and "B2" intermediate and "C1" and "C2" almost or equal native speaker's proficiency.

-With the "School Leaving Certificate" you must provide the school certificate with which you gained qualification for admission to a university or another higher academic institution (e.g. the Abitur in Germany, the graduation of a high school in the USA or the A-Levels of a British Grammar School).
+With the "School Leaving Certificate" you must provide the school certificate with which you gained qualification for admission to a university or another higher academic institution (e.g. the Abitur in Germany,e.g. secondary school leaving licence, baccalaureate, A-levels, high school graduation certificate, senior school certificate (e.g. WASC) etc.).

 If you took a placement or assessment test to enter university, this is a separate document you have to upload ("Higher education entrance qualification").